open-telemetry/opentelemetry-collector-contrib/pkg/ottl/ottlfuncs/README.md

 ### Time

-The `Time` Converter taking a string representation of a duration and converts it to a Golang `time.duration`.
+The `Time` Converter takes a string representation of a time and converts it to a Golang `time.Time`.

 `time` is a string. `format` is a string.